Published on

 A weekly routine keeps the water inviting and extends the life of your hot tub components.

-To keep your spa water safe and enjoyable, it's critical to manage its chemistry properly.
-Here's how to ensure your hot tub's pH and alkalinity are ballanced.
+It's critical to manage the chemistry of your spa water correctly to keep it safe and enjoyable.
+Here's how to ensure your hot tub's pH and alkalinity are balanced.

 Your hot tub's pH level measures how acidic or basic the water is.
-It's a number between 0 and 14, with 7 being neutral.
+It ranges from 0 to 14, with seven being neutral.
 For spa water, you want a pH level between 7.2 and 7.8.

-If the pH is too low, it means the water is too acidic.
+If the pH is too low, the water is too acidic.
 You can fix this by adding a pH increaser or pH plus.
-If the pH is too high, the water is too basic, and you'll need a pH decreaser or pH minus to bring it down.
+If the pH is too high, the water is too essential, and you'll need a pH decreaser or pH minus to bring it down.

 Keeping the appropriate pH level is key to preventing skin and eye irritation, as well as protecting your hot tub equipment from corrosion.

-Total alkalinity is a measure of water's ability to neutralize acids, which affects the pH level stability.
+Total alkalinity measures water's ability to neutralize acids, affecting the pH level stability.
 Aim for alkalinity levels between 80 and 120 ppm for optimal water balance.

 It's best to adjust the alkalinity before addressing pH levels, using an alkalinity increaser when levels are low.